 Out With The Classeq ECO3 Glasswasher

-There comes a time when innovation is the only way forward and glasswashers (and the ware washing industry in general) are no different.
-Previously, the Classeq ECO3 glass washer had been one of the UK’s bestselling under counter glasswashers but it has now been superseded by a new model.
+There comes a time when innovation is the only way forward, and glasswashers (and the ware washing industry in general) are no different.
+Previously, the Classeq ECO3 glass washer had been one of the UK’s bestselling under counter glasswashers, but a new model has now superseded it.

 In with the Classeq G500 Glasswasher

 Introducing the Classeq G500, a direct replacement for the deprecated ECO3 glasswasher.
 Completely re-designed from the ground up, the Classeq G500 provides a simpler more effective glass washing system.

 Lessons have been learned from the dated look and feel of the ECO3, and now the G500 offers sleeker and more streamlined design.
 Finished in higher grade stainless steel, the G500 surpasses the Classeq ECO3 in terms of quality.